Diffuse-fi/zktls-risc0/deployment-guide.md

     ```bash
     python3 cli/parse_and_prove.py --binance
     ```
-    also you can use already proven test data, it will work faster
+    also you can use test quote and prove data on machine without sgx
     ```bash
-    python3 cli/parse_and_prove.py --test-data-1
+    python3 cli/parse_and_prove.py --test-data
     ```

 5. Deploy data to chain: